Colony of Virginia: Virginia

 "Virginia" is the oldest designation for English claims in North America.
 In 1584, Sir Walter Raleigh sent Philip Amadas and Arthur Barlowe to explore what is now the North Carolina coast.
 They returned with word of a regional king (weroance) named Wingina, who ruled a land supposedly called Wingandacoa.
 "Virginia" was originally a term used to refer to England's entire North American possession and claim along the east coast from the 34th parallel (close to Cape Fear) north to the 45th parallel.
 This area included a large section of Canada and the shores of Acadia.

-The name Virginia for a region in North America may have been originally suggested by Raleigh, who named it for Queen Elizabeth I in approximately 1584.
+The name Virginia for a region in North America may have been originally suggested by Raleigh, who named it for Queen Elizabeth I, the "virgin queen", in approximately 1584.
 In addition, the term Wingandacoa may have influenced the name Virginia.
 On his next voyage, Raleigh learned that while the chief of the Secotans was indeed called Wingina, the expression wingandacoa heard by the English upon arrival actually meant "What good clothes you wear!" in Carolina Algonquian and was not the name of the country as previously misunderstood.

 The colony was also known as the Virginia Colony, the Province of Virginia, and occasionally as the Dominion and Colony of Virginia or His Majesty's Most Ancient Colloney and Dominion of Virginia.